Annedrew/Utility-Scripts/README.md

 ## About
-Data processing and calculation or other utilities.
+Data processing, calculation or other utilities.